OpenVoiceOS/community-docs/docs/ht_ww.md

   This example will start the date & time skill with the given utterance and not listen for a command.

-* emit a bus event directly to the messagebus, to for instance open a skill you developed yourself  (instead of listen / utterance)
+* emit a bus event directly to the messagebus, to for instance open a skill you developed yourself  (instead of listen / utterance), emit a message directly (microphone mute/unmute"
   *	`“bus_event” : “custom message that you use in your own skill”`

+     or

+  *	`“bus_event” : “mycroft.mic.mute"`

 * Use a hotkey; allows you to assign a keyboard shortcut (e.g., "ctrl+alt+h") for triggering the hotword manually.
 The ovos_ww_hotkeys module is         required forusing a hotkey.
   *	`“Hotkey”: “Control+shift+h”`